Voyager 2: Encounter with Saturn

-After the fly-by of Saturn, the camera platform of Voyager 2 locked up briefly, putting plans to officially extend the mission to Uranus and Neptune in jeopardy.
-The mission's engineers were able to fix the problem (caused by an overuse that temporarily depleted its lubricant), and the Voyager 2 probe was given the go-ahead to explore the Uranian system.
+The closest approach to Saturn occurred at 03:24:05 UT on August 26, 1981.
+When Voyager 2 passed behind Saturn, viewed from Earth, it utilized its radio link to investigate Saturn's upper atmosphere, gathering data on both temperature and pressure.
+In the highest regions of the atmosphere, where the pressure was measured at 70 mbar, Voyager 2 recorded a temperature of 82 K. Deeper within the atmosphere, where the pressure was recorded to be 1200 mbar, the temperature rose to 143 K. The spacecraft also observed that the north pole was approximately 10 C-change cooler at 100 mbar than mid-latitudes, a variance potentially attributable to seasonal shifts (see also Saturn Oppositions).

+After its Saturn fly-by, Voyager 2's scan platform experienced an anomaly causing its azimuth actuator to seize.
+This malfunction led to some data loss and posed challenges for the spacecraft's continued mission.
+The anomaly was traced back to a combination of issues, including a design flaw in the actuator shaft bearing and gear lubrication system, corrosion, and debris build-up.
+While overuse and depleted lubricant were factors, other elements, such as dissimilar metal reactions and a lack of relief ports, compounded the problem.
+Engineers on the ground were able to issue a series of commands, rectifying the issue to a degree that allowed the scan platform to resume its function.
+Voyager 2, which would have been diverted to perform the Titan flyby if Voyager 1 had been unable to, did not pass near Titan due to the malfunction, and subsequently, proceeded with its mission to explore the Uranian system.

 Encounter with Uranus

 The closest approach to Uranus occurred on January 24, 1986, when Voyager 2 came within 81,500 km of the planet's cloudtops.
 Voyager 2 also discovered 11 previously unknown moons: Cordelia, Ophelia, Bianca, Cressida, Desdemona, Juliet, Portia, Rosalind, Belinda, Puck and Perdita.
-The mission also studied the planet's unique atmosphere, caused by its axial tilt of 97.8°; and examined the Uranian ring system.
+The mission also studied the planet's unique atmosphere, caused by its axial tilt of 97.8°, and examined the Uranian ring system.
 The length of a day on Uranus as measured by Voyager 2 is 17 hours, 14 minutes.
 Uranus was shown to have a magnetic field that was misaligned with its rotational axis, unlike other planets that had been visited to that point, and a helix-shaped magnetic tail stretching 10 million kilometers (6 million miles) away from the Sun.